Cathedral Music

 The Cathedral Cherubs

 The Cathedral Cherubs offers children from ages three to eight a grounding in music and singing with expert instruction.
 Cherubs participate in occasional services and concerts throughout the liturgical season.
-Senior Cherubs may progress to the Cathedral Chorister program.
+More experienced Cherubs may progress to the Cathedral Chorister program.
 The Cherubs are directed by Mr. Edmund Connolly assisted by Ms. Madelynn Jewell.

 Rehearsals